Bath, mid February 1848

 + + +

-“We must stop by the Great Pump-Room and sign the reception book,” Lord Beaufort said.
+“We must stop by the Great Pump-Room and sign the reception book,” Earl Beaufort said.

 He walked with Jane on his elbow.
 Kate followed a few steps behind with Isabel, Miss Pierce bringing up the rear.
 The newly-weds had slept in and breakfasted late, leaving Kate impatient to get outside into what appeared to be the start of a beautiful day.

-“Signing in lets the Master of Ceremonies know we’re here,” Lord Beaufort continued, “and I can see who else is currently visiting and what events might be planned.”
+“Signing in lets the Master of Ceremonies know we’re here,” Earl Beaufort continued, “and I can see who else is currently visiting and what events might be planned.”

 “How quaint!”
 Jane tittered.
 “Everyone does this?
 All the visitors?”